liborty/TokenCrypt/README.md

 `hexify` is invoked by `dcrpt` to unpack the binary files back to their original hexadecimal form.

 `base64` recognises Base64 files, resulting in 25% size reduction (before final compression),  in their case.
 Base64 files should not contain any non base64 characters, such as newlines, as this test then must reject  them.

 `lzma` or `zstd` are the third party general compression methods used for the final compression, as long as it will result in size reduction.
 This is not necessarily the case for small and/or binary files.
 Such incomressible files will be encrypted as they are.

 When encryption is finally invoked, it is applied to the shortest possible form of each file, thus saving storage space for the data and for the keys.
 Decryption is the inverse of this process.
 See the scripts `ncrpt` and `dcrpt` for details.
-Nevertheless, knowledge of the algorithms is not necessary for their effective use.
+However, knowledge of the algorithms is not necessary for their effective use.

 `symcrypt` (C executable) applies fast symmetric XOR encryption (or decryption) to any type of file of any length, while using practically no memory.